tversteeg/distance-field/README.md

 # Library

 An example usecase for the library would be to automatically convert asset images.
-You can do achieve this by having a `build.rs` similar to this:
+You can achieve this by having a `build.rs` similar to this:

 ```rust
 extern crate image;